fabaff/ch.bfh.bti7081.s2013.white/ch.bfh.bti7081.s2013.white/doc/cs01/task03/task03.md

 - Show and search a specific patient.
 - Show the dossier of a specific patient (personal data, diagnosis, drugs, orders to other staff, process (Verlauf)).
 - Show personal data of a specific patient (name, birthday, gender, ...).
-- Diagnosis of a patient (name, ICD-code, description, comment, date): show, add, change, delete a diagnosis
+- Diagnosis of a patient (name, ICD-code, description, comment, date, responsible person, institution): show, search, add, change, delete a diagnosis
-- Medication management (point in time, frequency, dose): show, add, change, delete a drug
+- Medication management (point in time, frequency, dose, responsible person, institution): show, search, add, change, delete a drug
-- Orders to other staff (acceptor (Empfänger), description, date, remitter (Auftraggeber), institution): show, add, change, delete an order
+- Orders to other staff (acceptor (Empfänger), description, date, remitter (Auftraggeber), institution): show, search, add, change, delete an order
-- Process and event handling of a patient (event, comment, date, responsible person, institution): show, add, change, delete an event
+- Process and event handling of a patient (event, comment, date, responsible person, institution): show, search, add, change, delete an event

 Non-functional:
 - The application can be used on tablet during a consultation (main use).